LiamBatiste/Restaurant-Sales-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/84d1b95b-96a1-49e1-af9e-4af894f76c13)

-store_id of 4904 has a 65/35 split for eat-in/take-away sales
+**The store_id of 4904 has a ~ 65/35 split for eat-in/take-away sales.
+Both store idd 12631 and 20974 has an almost unanimously eat-in sales.
+Whereas, store id of 46673 has a 73/27 split for eat-in/take-away sales**

-store id of 12631 has an almost unanimously eat-in sales store id of 20974 has an almost unanimously eat-in sales store id of 46673 has a 73/27 split for eat-in/take-away sales potential to try and increase sales and profit by targetting the majority splits through deals on foods associated more so with customer eat-in/take-aways can also adapt items e.g. convenient containers for restaurants 12631 and 20974 to make take-away more convenient which could translate to more repeat customers why do restaurants 12631 and 20974 have such low take-away sales?
+Therefore there is potential to try and increase sales and profit by targetting the majority splits through deals on foods associated more so with customer eat-in/take-aways.
+Further, there is also opportunity to adapt items, e.g. convenient containers for restaurants 12631 and 20974 to make take-away more convenient which could translate to more repeat customers that prefer take-away.
+Lastly, it also begs the question 'why do restaurants 12631 and 20974 have such low take-away sales'?
 <br></br>

 # Power BI Dashboard: